johannesnoordanus/image2gcode/README.md

 Note that to get great engravings it is important to use source images that have a high contrast ratio, because burnlevels have less intensity range.
 To get an engraving the right size, make sure images have enough pixels.
 For example if your machines laser width is 0.08mm I would recomment using a pixel size of 0.1mm, an engraving of 50x65 mm^2 (*width*x*height*) will need the source image resolution to be 500x650 pixels (*width*x*height*) in this case.

+If this is too cumbersome, use option --size (release 2.5.0 or above), also to get the origin at the center, set --center

 To summarize: